Understanding the Hidden Dangers of Conflict Avoidance

 In our next blog post: focused techniques for helping conflict-avoidant couples

 These principles are just the beginning when it comes to working with partners who shy away from intense conversations.
-Next time, I will share specific strategies that have worked for me, including samples of conversation from couples therapy sessions.
-You will learn more about how to affirm a couple’s progress, re-engage one or both partners when they turn away from one another, and much more.
+Next time, I will share specific strategies that have worked for me, including samples of conversation from real couples therapy sessions.
+You will see how to affirm a couple’s progress, re-engage one or both partners when they turn away from one another, and much more.

 Please comment below on whether you prefer working with fighting couples or conflict avoidant couples.
 It would be especially interesting to hear the reasons for your preference.